roopa-ramanujam/iw2018/index.md

 ## NLTK analysis

 Python has a natural language processing tool called the Natural Language Toolkit, which has methods to count instances of certain words in text (as well as display their context).
-A list of words that are typically only used to describe females was counted in the subsets of data relating to actors:
+A list of words that are typically only used to describe females was counted in the subsets of data relating to actors, when they were used to describe women:

 ![Image of Yaktocat](https://roopa-ramanujam.github.io/iw2018/word_counts_female_true.png)